From election to COVID, 9/11 conspiracies cast a long shadow | WTOP

 “Look at where it’s gone: You have people storming the Capitol because they believe the election was a fraud.
 You have people who won’t get vaccinated and they’re dying in hospitals,” Rowe says.
 “We’ve gotten to the point where information is actually killing people.”

-Conspiracy theories about the attack and its aftermath also gave early exposure to some of the same people pushing hoaxes and unfounded claims about COVID-19, vaccines and the 2020 election, including Alex Jones, the Trump-supporting publisher of Infowars, who has accused the United States of plotting the attacks and has said the 2012 Sandy Hook shooting was a hoax.
+Conspiracy theories about the attack and its aftermath also gave early exposure to some of the same people pushing hoaxes and unfounded claims about COVID-19, vaccines and the 2020 election, including Alex Jones, the Trump-supporting publisher of InfoWars, who has accused the United States of plotting the attacks and says the 2012 Sandy Hook shooting was a hoax.
 Jones was a co-producer of the third edition of “Loose Change.”

-Polls show belief in 9/11 conspiracy theories peaked in the years immediately following the attack, then subsided.
-Repeated surveys show a small percentage of Americans continue to harbor doubts about the official explanation of the attacks.

-It’s not surprising that such views persist, or that they have ebbed over time.
-Shocking, sudden events often spawn conspiracy theories as people collectively grapple with understanding them, says Mark Fenster, a University of Florida law school professor who has studied the history of conspiracy theories in America.
+Polls show belief in 9/11 conspiracy theories peaked soon after the attack, then subsided.
+That’s not surprising, according to Mark Fenster, a University of Florida law school professor who studies the history of conspiracy theories.
+He says shocking, sudden events often spawn conspiracy theories as people collectively grapple with understanding them.

 “A plane that runs into the World Trade Center?
 That runs into the Pentagon?
 It sounds like the stuff of films,” Fenster says.
 “It just didn’t seem like a real event, and it’s when you have a major anomalous event like this that conspiracy theories sometimes come around.”

-Before the internet, conspiracy theorists relied on books, pamphlets and the occasional late night television show to espouse their beliefs.
-Now, they can swap theories on message boards like Reddit, post videos on YouTube, and win over new converts on Facebook, Twitter or Instagram.
+Conspiracy theorists once relied on books, pamphlets and late night television shows to espouse their beliefs.
+Now, they use message boards like Reddit, post videos on YouTube, and win over converts on Facebook, Twitter or Instagram.

-The first known 9/11 conspiracy theory was put forward only hours after the attack, when an American software engineer emailed a post to an internet forum questioning whether the towers were toppled by a controlled detonation.
+The first known 9/11 conspiracy theory originated only hours after the attack, when an American software engineer emailed a post to an internet forum questioning whether the destruction of the towers looked like a controlled demolition.

 Twenty years on, a search on YouTube for content related to 9/11 turns up millions of hits.